Crypto Taxes in Italy 2026 – Complete English-Language Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Italy formalized its cryptocurrency tax rules in the 2023 budget law.
-Cryptocurrency is classified as a financial asset (strumento finanziario virtuale).
-Capital gains are taxed at a flat rate of 26%, consistent with how other financial instruments are taxed in Italy.
+Start for free →Italy sorted out its crypto tax rules in the 2023 budget law.
+Cryptocurrency is now officially a financial asset (strumento finanziario virtuale) – same category as stocks and bonds.
+Capital gains are taxed at a flat 26%.
+It’s cleaner than the pre-2023 mess, and the 2023 reform also came with a cost-basis step-up option that was genuinely useful for long-term holders.

 Annual Exemption of €2,000

-Note: this is only applicable if the crypto portfolio never exceeded €51,645.69 in value at any point during the year.
+One catch: the exemption only applies if your crypto portfolio never exceeded €51,645.69 in value at any point during the year.
+If it did, even small gains are taxable.

 What Counts as a Taxable Event

-- Trading one cryptocurrency for another – taxable in Italy
+- Trading one crypto for another – taxable in Italy (unlike France)

 Holding Period Rules